alabou/bcp-006-01/docs/NMOS With H.264.md

 The `sprop-parameter-sets` parameter of an SDP transport file MAY contain a collection of out-of-band parameter sets.
 Those parameter sets provide initial parameter sets for the H.264 stream before the decoding starts.

-An H.264 stream may transport in-band parameter sets to update parameter sets received out-of-band or to define addtional parameter sets.
+An H.264 stream MAY transport in-band parameter sets to update parameter sets received out-of-band or to define addtional parameter sets.
 The `parameter_sets_transport_mode` Receiver Capability indicates when set to "in-band" or "in-and-out-of-band" that a Receiver supports getting updated or additional parameter sets in-band.
 When set to "out-of-band" a Receiver support only getting initial parameter sets from the SDP transport file.

 The current active parameter set of an H.264 stream MUST comply with the current Flow associated with the Sender that produce the coded stream and the related parameters of the `fmtp=` attribute of the Sender's SDP transport file.